JuliaPOMDP/DeepQLearning.jl/README.md

 ## Logging

 Logging is done through [TensorBoardLogger.jl](https://github.com/PhilipVinc/TensorBoardLogger.jl).
-A log directory can be specified in the solver options.
+A log directory can be specified in the solver options, to disable logging you can set the `logdir` option to `nothing`.

 ## GPU Support